sudongyuer/auto-export/README.md

 # auto-export

-A CLI can automatically export files of the same type
+A cli can automatically export files of the same type

 ![](https://img.shields.io/github/package-json/v/sudongyuer/auto-export)